gwax/www-gwax/posts/2009/05/cancun-trip-thoughts-so-far.rst

 of what's been going on and follow with some more general thoughts that have been crystallizing.

-It being Cancun, the obligatory sun bathing, swimming and strong, frozen beverages have been happening but, as that is largely not interesting in any detail, I'll leave it at that.
+It being Cancun, the obligatory sun bathing, swimming, and strong, frozen beverages have been happening but, as that is largely not interesting in any detail, I'll leave it at that.
 I have been staying with friends at the Royal Sands, a timeshare resort.
 This is one of five timeshare